 Some origin stories...

 1987: The decision to dance inside the windows of Grand Central Terminal was the brainchild of Elise Bernhardt who at the time was the founder and director of Dancing in the Streets.
 She had originally asked Lucinda Childs if she would create something for that space.
-Lucinda declined and Elise decided to commission me instead.
-At the time, I had only been in NYC for five years and was just starting my choreographic career but Elise had seen my 1986 solo photo exhibition at Dance Theater Workshop which featured my composite photographs of photobooth, Xerox and video art and the work reminded her of the windows.
+Lucinda declined, and Elise decided to commission me instead.
+At the time, I had only been in NYC for five years and was just starting my choreographic career.
+Still, Elise had seen my 1986 solo photo exhibition at Dance Theater Workshop, which featured my composite photographs of photobooth, Xerox and video art, and the work reminded her of the windows.
 She connected my photos and choreography as a key to being able to conceive of a work for the windows of Grand Central.
-At the time, she knew more about my abilities than I. Elise had already signed Merce Cunningham, Philippe Petite and Lucinda Childs and so in some respects, I believe she felt she had “enough” big names to attract an audience and could take a risk on me, a young and an unknown artist.
+At the time, she knew more about my abilities than I. Elise had already signed Merce Cunningham, Philippe Petite, and Lucinda Childs and so in some respects, I believe she felt she had “enough” big names to attract an audience and could take a risk on me, a young and unknown artist.

 “Grand Central Dances” was a huge success for Dancing in the Streets and was seen by over 16,000 people during the two nights of performances.